cbonoz/xdcfa22/README.md

 Demo video:

 Going after the best ported Dapp to XDC prize category.
+Ported dapp of Blockfreight (an app built on polygon), and designed to work as package tracking platform similar to apps like Flexport.

 ### Motivation